Paperform vs Google Forms: Which Is Better in 2026?

 When should I upgrade from Google Forms to a dedicated form builder like Paperform?

 Google Forms stops being enough the moment you need any of these: payment collection (Google Forms has zero payment capability), branded forms (you can't remove Google branding or use custom domains), advanced conditional logic (Google Forms only supports section-level branching, not question-level), calculations or dynamic pricing, or integrations beyond Google Sheets.
 If your forms are simple internal surveys or classroom quizzes, Google Forms is fine.
-Once forms become client-facing, revenue-generating, or workflow-critical, you need a real form builder.
+Once forms become client-facing, revenue-generating, or workflow-critical, you need a dedicated form builder.
 Paperform covers all of these from its Essentials plan at $29/month.

 Can Paperform connect to Google Sheets like Google Forms does?